davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 ## Backup Certificates

-A subscriber desiring to offer a robust service to relying parties in the face of a potential future CA compromise or distrust may obtain certification paths from multiple CAs.
-This provides redundancy in the event that some relying party no longer supports one of the two CAs.
-As long as the subscriber continues to have at least one trusted certification path, it will continue to be trusted by the relying parties.
+A subscriber may obtain certificate paths from multiple CAs for redundancy in the face of future CA compromises.
+If one CA is compromised and removed from newer relying parties, the TLS server software will transparently serve the other one.

 In order to support this, TLS serving software SHOULD permit users to configure multiple ACME endpoints and select from the the union of the certificate paths returned by each ACME server.